oceanbase/ob-operator/distribution/oceanbase-todo/README.md

 # OceanBase Todo List

-OceanBase Todo List, an extremely simple todo list web application that shows how to use ob-operator.
+OceanBase Todo List, an extremely simple web application that shows how to use OceanBase as backend database.
+Initially, it was created for learning about ob-operator referenced in [a real-world example](https://oceanbase.github.io/ob-operator/docs/manual/appendix/example).

 ## Features